Important Information

 If Harris’ nomination results in better polling ratings, there may be an easing in volatility in US bond markets.
 But seasonal challenges mount for stocks as we head into late July where the mid-year slump in risk assets typically starts to bite the most.
 Equity markets typically run relatively soft through August and especially September before rallying strongly into the final quarter of the year.

-Market Reactions to these Recent Major Announcements
+Market Reactions to These Recent Major Announcements

 Immediate Market Reactions to Biden Stepping Down